MTI-2023-TALA/Socra/README.md

 - /parcours/{id} that get a specific parcours.
 Note that if the id doesn't exist, an 404 Error will be raised

+- /parcours/city/{city} that get a parcours located in the given city.
+Note that the search is case insensitive.

 - /search explain just underneath

 ### Keyword search